Louise Turpin, Mother Charged For Abuse And Torture Of Her 13 Children, Denied Mental Health Diversion

 The children had to be hospitalized for severe malnourishment and other disorders, and are now in the care of Riverside County Child Protective Services.

 The Riverside County District Attorney’s office said that Turpin’s lawyer, Jeff Moore, made the request that the 50-year-old woman be considered for mental health diversion program during a court appearance.
-Moore argued that his client has histrionic personality disorder.
+Moore argued that his client has a histrionic personality disorder.

 According to the American Psychiatric Association, people who have the condition may feel uncomfortable when they are not the center of attention, or display exaggerated or rapidly shifting emotions.